 The methodology above isn’t pulled from thin air — it draws on community consensus and published references where they exist:

-- Beard growth at 72h reaches ~0.6mm — per the Gillette beard length guide.
+- A 3-day beard runs roughly 0.5–4 mm — per the Gillette beard length guide.

-- Skin recovery threshold and “best shaves at 2-4 days growth” reports — see the Badger & Blade forum thread on 3-day vs 1-day growth.
+- Skin recovery threshold and “best shaves at 2-4 days growth” reports — recurring threads on Badger & Blade and r/wicked_edge.

 - Blade replacement habit polling (“52% of wet shavers swap at 3-5 shaves”) — per Sharpologist reader surveys.